oracle/oracle-database-operator/docs/multitenant/README.md

 kubectl patch lrest cdb-dev -n <lrestresname> -p '{"spec":{"autodiscover":false}}' --type=merge
 ```

-## 6. <a name='DEPLOYMULTITENANTCONTROLLERSONCDBWITHEXISTINGSPDBS'></a>DEPLOY MULTITENANT CONTROLLERS ON CDB WITH EXISTINGS PDBS
+## 6. <a name='DEPLOYMULTITENANTCONTROLLERSONCDBWITHEXISTINGSPDBS'></a>Deploy Multitenant Controllers on a CDB with Existing PDBs

-* To deploy multitenant controllers on a container database with existing pdbs start the previous procedure at point (**A**)
+* To deploy multitenant controllers on a container database with existing PDBs, start the previous procedure at point (**A**)

 ## 7. <a name='KNOWNISSUES'></a>KNOWN ISSUES

-* Error message `ORA-01005` is not reported in the lrest database login phase if password is mistakenly null.
-Trace log shows the message ORA-1012.
+* Error message `ORA-01005` is not reported in the `lrest` database login phase if the password is mistakenly null.
+The trace log shows the message ORA-1012.

 </span>